 Threat #8: The esignature image is stolen from the server

-Often, electronic signatures are accompanied by an image of someone’s real signature, or the mark that they normally use.
+Often, online signatures are accompanied by an image of someone’s real signature, or the mark that they normally use.
 This is a valuable commodity as anyone who wants to masquerade as that person could use it on a contract, signing as them.
 It is therefore important that this image is never stored on a server.

 Threat #9: Software vulnerabilities, the cybercriminals friend